 - Each state/territory determines their own payroll taxes, which range from 4.75%-6.85%.

-Step 3: How can my firm benefit from outsourcing human resource functions?
+Step 3: How can my firm benefit from outsourcing human resource functions to an International PEO?

 Some small companies may not even have a human resources department, so using a PEO would be a cheaper way of providing this service.
 Furthermore, using a PEO means small businesses can offer their employees the benefits larger companies offer.